Cédric Paquette: Tampa Bay Lightning

-Paquette was drafted in the fourth round, 101st overall by the Tampa Bay Lighting in the 2012 NHL Entry Draft.
+Paquette was drafted in the fourth round, 101st overall by the Tampa Bay Lightning in the 2012 NHL entry draft.
 On May 3, 2013, the Lightning signed Paquette to a three-year, entry-level professional contract, assigning him to their American Hockey League (AHL) affiliate, the Syracuse Crunch, to start the 2013–14 season.
 On April 11, 2014, after posting 20 goals and 22 assists, with 153 penalty minutes, in 70 games played with the Crunch, the Lighting recalled Paquette.

 On November 4, 2014, during the 2014–15 season the Lightning recalled Paquette from Syracuse, his second recall of the season after having previously appeared in four games with the team.
 Two nights later, on November 6, Paquette scored his first two NHL goals in Tampa Bay's victory over the Calgary Flames, 5–2.
 On January 29, 2015, Paquette scored his first career NHL hat-trick in a 5–1 win over the visiting Detroit Red Wings.
 On April 27, he scored his first career Stanley Cup playoff goal in a 5–2 Lightning win over the Red Wings in the Eastern Conference Quarter-finals.

 On June 24, 2016, the Lightning announced that it had re-signed Paquette to a two-year contract extension.
 Paquette appeared in 56 games with the team in the previous season, registering six goals, eleven points, and 51 penalty minutes.
 His 51 penalty minutes were good for fourth on the team during the regular season.
 He was also one of five Lightning players to score a shorthanded goal during the 2015–2016 season.
 Paquette also played in 17 Stanley Cup Playoff games with the team, posting one assist and 24 penalty minutes.
 Paquette had played in 122 NHL games, all with the Lightning, over the previous three seasons.
 During that span he recorded 18 goals and 31 points to go along with 102 penalty minutes.

 On November 30, 2017, the NHL Department of Player Safety announced that Paquette had been suspended for one game for boarding Boston Bruins' defenseman Torey Krug on November 29, 2017, at TD Garden.

-During the 2018–19 season, Paquette had a career-high 13 goals in 80 games with the Lightning.
+During the 2018–19 season, Paquette had a career-high 13 goals along with 4 assists and 17 points in a career high 80 games with the Lightning and led the team in penalty minutes.

 On July 5, 2019, the Lighting signed Paquette to a two-year, $3.3 million contract extension.
-In 2019–20, Paquette scored seven goals and 18 points with the Lightning.
-He also played in 25 playoff games as the Lightning won the Stanley Cup.
+In 2019–20, Paquette scored 7 goals, 11 assists and 18 points in 61 games with the Lightning until the last 3 weeks of the 2019-20 season got annulled due to the COVID-19 pandemic restrictions.
+He also played in 25 playoff games as the Lightning won the Stanley Cup against the Dallas Stars, defeating the Stars in 6 games.